 Making electronic quizzes with @yr6bhs.
 Some excellent (and tricky) questions.
 I will hang my certificate from Mia and Katie up with pride (I didn’t know pizza originated in Greece!) @BlackheathHigh @BlackheathSci #STEAMWeek https://t.co/ZEiuYpeRDi

 All Senior School students have the opportunity to participate in the Duke of Edinburgh Award Scheme.
 The Awards encourage participants to push their personal boundaries, learn new skills, make new friends and demonstrate a commitment to their chosen activities.

 Year 9 students enrol in the Bronze level of the award and expeditions take place in the Kent countryside during the Summer Term.
 In Year 10, students can enrol in the Silver Award where the expedition takes them to the River Medway, Kent.
 Then, in Year 11, students hike and camp in the New Forest National Park.

 The Gold Award is far more challenging.
-Year 12 and 13 students can participate in this level.
+Year 12 and 13 students in our Sixth Form can participate in this level.
 We have recently introduced bell-boating to the Gold level expedition.
 Last July the girls successfully paddled upstream on the River Thames for four days.

 Students are prepared for the expeditions with a series of training sessions that include orienteering exercises and route planning using sophisticated map-reading software available in the school Library.
 In addition to the expedition, other requirements of the award scheme are to complete a period of voluntary service, take part in physical recreation, and to develop a new skill.